Xilinx/XRT/src/runtime_src/doc/toc/security.rst

 path to the user compiled image loaded on DFX partition.
 The Firewalls in control and data paths protect the Shell from un-trusted DFX partition.
-For example if a slave in DFX has a bug or is malicious the appropriate firewall will step in and protect the Shell from the failing slave as soon as a non compiant AXI transaction is placed on AXI bus.
+For example if a slave in DFX has a bug or is malicious the appropriate firewall will step in and protect the Shell from the failing slave as soon as a non compliant AXI transaction is placed on AXI bus.

+Newer revisions of shell have a feature called Slave Bridge which provides direct access to host memory from kernels in the DFX partition.
+With this feature kernels can initiate PCIe burst transfers from PF1 without direct access to PCIe bus.
+AXI Firewall (SI) in reverse direction protects PCIe from non-compliant transfers.

+For more information on firewall protection see `Firewall`_ section below.

 For shell update see `Shell Update`_ section below.